huggingface/blog/moe.md

 Although MoEs provide benefits like efficient pretraining and faster inference compared to dense models, they also come with challenges:

-- **Training:** MoEs enable significantly more compute-efficient pretraining, but they’ve historically struggled with fine-tuning.
-MoEs can struggle to generalize during fine-tuning, leading to overfitting.
+- **Training:** MoEs enable significantly more compute-efficient pretraining, but they’ve historically struggled to generalize during fine-tuning, leading to overfitting.
 - **Inference:** Although a MoE might have many parameters, only some of them are used during inference.
-This leads to much faster inference compared to a dense model with the same number of parameters, but all parameters need to be constantly loaded, so the VRAM requirements are high.
+This leads to much faster inference compared to a dense model with the same number of parameters.
+However, all parameters need to be loaded in RAM, so memory requirements are high.
 For example, given a MoE like Mixtral 8x7B, we’ll need to have enough VRAM to hold a dense 47B parameter model.
 Why 47B parameters and not 8 x 7B = 56B?
-That’s because MoE models, only the FNN layers are treated as individual experts, and the rest of the model parameters are shared.
-At the same time, assuming just two experts are being used, the inference speed (FLOPs) is like using a 12B model since it’s like computing 2x7B matrix multiplications, but some layers are shared (more on this soon).
+That’s because in MoE models, only the FFN layers are treated as individual experts, and the rest of the model parameters are shared.
+At the same time, assuming just two experts are being used per token, the inference speed (FLOPs) is like using a 12B model (as opposed to a 14B model), because it computes 2x7B matrix multiplications, but with some layers shared (more on this soon).

 Now that we have a rough idea of what a MoE is, let’s take a look at the research developments that led to their invention.